juangesino/palette/README.md

 **macOS**

-[**Download**](https://github.com/juangesino/palette/releases/latest) the `.app` file and move to `Applications`.

-Alternatevely, you can download de `.zip` file, uncompress (double click) and move the `.app` file to `Applications`.
+[**Download**](https://github.com/juangesino/palette/releases/latest) the latest `.zip`, uncompress (double click) and move to `Applications`.

 **Note**: If you get an error message saying the application `can’t be opened because it is from an unidentified developer`, simply right click the application and click open.
-Confirm you want to open the application and you're good to go.
+Confirm you want to open the application and you're good to go (only needs to be done the first time).

 ## Contribute